 - Diminished quality of life

 You do not have to figure this out on your own.
-We will collect medical documentation like your medical records, written prognosis, and mental health care reports to prove the toll the accident has taken on your life.
+Your Maryland personal injury lawyer will collect medical documentation like your medical records, written prognosis, and mental health care reports to prove the toll the accident has taken on your life.

 What Is Recoverable Compensation In A Wrongful Death Claim?